Can I wear a tampon during sport?

 Why don't I wear a tampon?

 But Lorna is also one of our customers, and not only!
-She was selected from among others to be an Elia lingerie model for a photo shoot.
+She was selected among others to be an Elia lingerie model for a photo shoot.
 Indeed, at Elia lingerie, we've always been keen to feature our own customers in our shoots.
 With the idea that THEY were the best representatives of the brand and its values.
-We felt it was our duty to showcase every body type, every morphology, every singular career path and every magnificent woman.
+We felt it was our duty to showcase all bodies, all morphologies, all these singular backgrounds and all these magnificent women.

-So today, Lorna takes a look back at her journey as a woman, and what Elia lingerie has changed for her.
+So today, Lorna tells us about her journey as a woman, and what Elia lingerie has changed for her.
 Elia lingerie menstrual panties.
 But she also gives us her little life lesson.

-It's always an added stress to have to practice with your periods because you don't really have the right to make mistakes when you're wearing a white kimono, and the stain will be immediately noticeable.
+It's always an added stress to have to practice when you're on your period, because you don't really have the right to make mistakes when you're wearing a white kimono, and the stain will be immediately noticeable.

-I'm not a big fan of tampons, so the pad means that you're never really quite sure what you're doing, because there's always that little voice, or that little mental charge that says "ah maybe I should put myself back, put myself back".
+I'm not a big fan of tampons myself, so the pad means you're never quite sure what you're doing, because there's always that little voice, or that little mental charge that says "ah maybe I should put myself back, put myself back".

 When did you start Jujitsu?

-"I started practicing Ju-jitsu 6 years ago.
-Initially, I never wanted to get on the tatami because for me it was considered a boy's sport.
-I was younger and I think there are a lot of taboos attached to these sports: "girls should dance", etc. And finally, they sold me on it.
-And in the end, people m'sold it as "it's a combat sport, it could be good because you're a girl in Paris and the street's dangerous".
+"I started practising Jujitsu 6 years ago.
+I never originally wanted to get on the tatami because for me it was considered a boy's sport.
+I was younger and I think there are a lot of taboos associated with these sports: "girls should dance", etc. And finally I was sold on it.
+In the end, it was sold to me as "it's a combat sport, it could be good because you're a girl in Paris and the street's dangerous".
 What I really like today is that I'm surrounded by men who don't give a damn about these things, they're almost all old enough to be my father, and it's a bit like a big summer camp, like a big family.
 I'm like their daughter in fact, and it's completely gone beyond "you're a girl or a boy", it's more "you're part of the group".
 More about skills than gender, and that's good."

-"Do I feel safer thanks to this sport?
-I'd say yes and no. My teacher mhas always said, "If anything happens to you, just scream and run.
+"Do I feel safer because of this sport?
+I'd say yes and no. My teacher always told me: "If something happens to you one day, scream and run.
 It doesn't matter what belt you're wearing".
-It can happen to all of us, and before you start typing, you have to alert the people around you, and then run.
+It can happen to all of us, and before you hit something, you have to alert the people around you, and then run.

-What sanitary protection did you use before period pants ?
+What sanitary protection did you use before menstrual panties?

 Do you have a message for us?

-"The message I'd like to get across in general is more about self-acceptance.
-All my life I've had a complex about myself because I was taller than all the girls in my class, or bigger, and I didn't want to practice judo.
+"The message I'd like to pass on in general is more about self-acceptance.
+All my life, I've had a complex about myself because I was taller than all the girls in my class, or bigger, and I didn't want to practice judo.

-I was already a big girl, so I didn't want to be lumped in with this "tomboy" girl, that sort of thing.
+I was already big, so I didn't want to be seen as a "tomboy" or anything like that.
 I think when you're little, you just want to fit in.

-If I had to give one piece of advice to the me of 10 years ago, it would just be "accept yourself, you first have to love yourself so that others can love you" and I think that the fact of already having confidence and s'assuming it is a big step for the rest.
+If I had to give one piece of advice to the me of 10 years ago, it would just be "accept yourself, you have to love yourself first so that others can love you" and I think that the fact of already having confidence and taking responsibility for yourself is a big step forward.
 Knowing your worth before you can ask others to value you.

 Any final words?

-"There's a phrase by Xavier Dolan that I really like: "Everything is possible to those who dream, dare, work and never give up".
+"There's a line by Xavier Dolan that I really like: "Everything is possible to those who dream, dare, work and never give up".
 And I think that when you're a woman, it's all the more true because we're confronted with so many things, so many problems and so many preconceived ideas about society.
 And if there's one thing we can dream of, if we work at it, we can achieve it.
-And that's all the more true when you're a woman: never give up and give yourself the means, so that also means believing in yourself."
+And that applies all the more when you're a woman: never give up and give yourself the means, so that also means believing in yourself."

 Back to blog